OSInside/kiwi/doc/source/building_images/build_simple_disk.rst

 .. sidebar:: Abstract

    This page explains how to build a simple disk image.
-   It contains how to:
+   It covers the following topics:

    - define a simple disk image in the image description
    - build a simple disk image
    - run it with QEMU

-A simple Virtual Disk Image is a compressed system disk with additional metadata useful for cloud frameworks like Amazon EC2, Google Compute Engine, or Microsoft Azure.
-It is used as the native disk of a system and does not require an extra installation workflow or a complex first boot setup procedure which is why we call it a *simple* disk image.
+A simple virtual disk image is a compressed system disk with additional metadata useful for cloud frameworks like Amazon EC2, Google Compute Engine, or Microsoft Azure.
+It is used as the native disk of a system, and it does not require an additional installation workflow or a complex first boot setup procedure.

-To instruct {kiwi} to build a simple disk image add a `type` element with `image="oem"` in :file:`config.xml` that has the `oem-resize` feature disabled.
+To enable {kiwi} to build a simple disk image, add a `type` element with `image="oem"` in :file:`config.xml`, where the `oem-resize` option disabled.
 An example configuration for a 42 GB large VMDK image with 512 MB RAM, an IDE controller and a bridged network interface is shown
 below: